DawnScience/dawn-website/_pages/02_download-dawn.md

 This version of DAWN is the "full" DAWN workbench, which comes with perspectives and bundles used at Diamond Light Source.

-To find the DAWN version you are currently using, go to Help->About DAWN Science->Installation Details
+To find the DAWN version you are currently using, go to Help&rarr;About DAWN Science&rarr;Installation Details

 ##### Supported Operating Systems